joeysnclr/jdfm/README.md

 ### Add file

-creates a jdfm copy of the dotfile in the jdfm directory and adds the corresponding file to the config
+creates a jdfm copy of the dotfile in the ~/dfm directory and adds the corresponding file to the config

 `jdfm add {path-to-file}`

 ### Remove file

-removes a file from the jdfm direcory and its config
+removes a file from the ~/dfm direcory and its config

 `jdfm remove {name-of-file (not path)}`

 ### Update Dotfiles

-writes all changed dotfiles in the jdfm directory to their corresponding locations on your system
+writes all changed dotfiles in the ~/dfm directory to their corresponding locations on your system

 `jdfm update`